International

 Main Sectors of Industry

-The agricultural sector comprises around 2.2% of Portugal’s GDP and employs 6% of the active population (from 10% a decade ago - World Bank, latest data available).
+The agricultural sector comprises around 1.9% of Portugal’s GDP and employs 5% of the active population (from 10% a decade ago - World Bank, latest data available).
 The main crops produced include cereals, fruits, vegetables and wine (Portugal is the ninth-largest wine exporter in the world).
 Mining, specifically copper and tin, represents a good part of the country’s GDP, with Portugal being one of the largest marble exporters.
 Furthermore, the forests of Portugal provide a large part of the world's supply of cork.
-According to the first estimate of the Economic Accounts for Agriculture, the income of agricultural activity, in real terms, per annual work unit, registered a sharp decline in 2022 (-11.8%).
-Between January and October 2022, exports of agricultural products increased by 30.5% (National Statistics Institute), with imports increasing at a faster pace (+32.2%).
+According to the first estimate of the Economic Accounts for Agriculture, the income of agricultural activity, in real terms, per annual work unit, registered an 8.7% year-on-year increase in 2023.
+Moreover, in the period from January to October 2023, exports of Agricultural products increased by 2.1% compared to the same period of the previous year, with imports increasing at a faster pace (+3.8%).

-The industrial sector employs 25% of the workforce and contributes to 19.7% of Portugal’s GDP.
+The industrial sector employs 24% of the workforce and contributes to 18.6% of Portugal’s GDP.
 The manufacturing industry is modern and dominated by small and medium-sized companies.
 Its main sectors of activity are metallurgy, machinery, electrical and electronics industries, mechanical engineering, textiles and construction.
 Biotechnologies and IT are also growing.
 According to data from the World Bank, the manufacturing sector alone contributes 12% of GDP.
 Portugal has increased its role in the European automobile sector and has an excellent mould manufacturing industry.
-According to data by the National Statistics Institute, in 2021, the total sales of products and services in the manufacturing industries increased by 15%, in nominal terms, totalling EUR 96.8 billion, surpassing the pre-COVID level by 2.9%.
+According to data from the National Statistics Institute, in 2022, the total sales of products and services in the manufacturing industries increased by 23.6%, in nominal terms, totalling EUR 119.6 billion.

-The services sector comprises 64.7% of GDP and employs around 70% of the active population.
+The services sector comprises 66.1% of GDP and employs around 71% of the active population.
 Tourism, in particular, plays an important and rapidly increasing role in the Portuguese economy.
-After suffering following the COVID-19 pandemic, the revenue of the accommodation sector in the first ten months of 2022 already surpassed that of 2019 (also due to the increase in prices of services provided).
+After suffering following the COVID-19 pandemic, the revenue of the accommodation sector returned to its previous levels already in 2022.
 The Portuguese banking sector improved its liquidity and solvency in recent years, playing a critical role in supporting the economy’s financing and liquidity needs.
 It comprises 145 institutions: 61 banks, 81 mutual agricultural credit banks and 3 savings banks, with the five largest banks accounting for 77% of total assets (European Banking Federation).
+One of the most dynamic sectors is that of wholesale and retail trade, which comprised 217.2 thousand enterprises and registered a turnover of EUR 186.1 billion in 2022 (+17.9% y-o-y, data INE).

 Breakdown of Economic Activity By Sector Agriculture Industry Services